 A column with REAL affinity behaves like a column with NUMERIC affinity except that it forces integer values into floating point representation.
 (As an internal optimization, small floating point values with no fractional component and stored in columns with REAL affinity are written to disk as integers in order to take up less space and are automatically converted back into floating point as the value is read out.
 This optimization is completely invisible at the SQL level and can only be detected by examining the raw bits of the database file.)

-The affinity of a column is determined by the declared type of the column, according to the following rules in the order shown:
+For tables not declared as STRICT, the affinity of a column is determined by the declared type of the column, according to the following rules in the order shown: